Easy Boursin Pasta

 Ingredients For Your Shopping List:

-• Block of garlic and herb Boursin cheese
+• Garlic and herb Boursin cheese

 • Olive oil

-How to Make Baked Boursin Pasta
+How to Make This Easy Boursin Pasta

 When I roast my butternut squash halves for my other butternut squash pasta recipe or my butternut squash soup, they can take up to 45 minutes to fully cook.